wichtounet/wichtounet.github.io/posts/2017/09/budgetwarrior-042-budget-summary-improved-fortune-reports.rst

 ---------------

 The balance does not propagate over the years anymore.
-This should mainly change the behaviour of :code:`budget overview`.
+This should mainly change the behaviour of `budget overview`.
 I don't think it was very smart to propagate it all the time.
 The balance now starts at zero for each year.
 If you want the old system, you can use the multi_year_balance=true option in the .budgetrc configuration file.